 In the Regulation for Special Education Services, dated 2018, it is stated that "Board of Special education services places the individual in need of special education to an appropriate public school or institution depending on the report of the board of special education and evaluation.
 This board, in accordance with the report of the Board of Special Education and Evaluation and the request of the parent, may also take the decision for a student attending private schools to continue his education through inclusion in the school s/he attends."
-In addition, it is stated that "The necessary measures should be taken to open support education classrooms and special education services through inclusion at all types and levels." which makes support education services necessary in inclusion practices (2018), educational environments for mentally retarded and autistic students are also clearly stated.
+In addition, it is stated that "The necessary measures should be taken to open support education classrooms and special education classrooms in public and private schools and institutions that provide education services through inclusion at all types and levels." which makes support education services necessary in inclusion practices for students with special needs.
+In the Regulation for Special Education Services (2018), educational environments for mentally retarded and autistic students are also clearly stated.
 What's more, job descriptions of the staff responsible for the education of individuals with special needs are made (Karaca, 2018).